ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/veeam_failovers.md

 ### Test Failover while production is still online

 The most likely reason you would do this is to simulate a real DR situation and bring your VMs online at UKFast since you have the ability to do this without affecting your live VMs.
-The VMs will be powered up on UKFasts Infrastucture and the NEA Appliance will configure the NAT's specified in the Failover Plan.
+The VMs will be powered up on UKFast's Infrastucture and the NEA Appliance will configure the NAT's specified in the Failover Plan.
 Production will not be able to communicate with DR, but you should be able to access your VMs by the NAT's you configured with the external IPs.

 1. Open "Veeam Backup & Replication Console" and connect to your Veeam Server
 2. Navigate to **Home** > **Replicas** > **Failover Plans**